tytydraco/yessleep/out/My_husband_and_I_bought_a_new_house_Turns_out_we_werent_the_only_ones_living_in_it.md

 "I haven't been on edge," I shot back, though what he said was true.
 I crossed my arms trying to sound confident, "It's called trusting your gut feeling."

 Ryan smiled faintly, though there was a trace of tired affection in his eyes.
 "I get it, it's a new place, everything feels different.
 But we're safe ok?
-It's just the house setting.
-We'll get used to it."
+Pretty soon the twins will be enrolled in kindergarten and i'll have a job to support the family.
+Just the house settling."

+I nodded my head, wanting to say more, but I didn't have enough energy to argue.

 He kissed me once more, and we both said our goodnights and went to sleep.
 But I couldn't close my eyes at all.
 Somewhere downstairs there was something dragging along the kitchen floor, scraping against the wood.
-I must've been the only one to hear it because the noise came when Ryan fell asleep.
-I told myself that it was the house settling, but it felt like a lie.
+I must've been the only one to hear it because the noise came around the corner when Ryan fell asleep.
+I told myself that it was the house settling like he said, but it felt like a lie.

 \--------------------------------------------------------------------------------------------------------------------

 When I opened my eyes again, the room was dark.
-My phone screen blinked beside me, reading **3:10am**\*\*\*.\*\*\*
+My phone screen blinked beside me, reading **3:10am**.

 *Must've fallen asleep at some point in the night*, I wondered, but didn't think much of it.
 I closed my eyes to drift back to sleep, but they were already watery from a yawn.
-I picked up my phone from the nightstand and noticed I got a message that was sent at three on the dot by an unknown number.
+I picked up my phone from the nightstand and noticed I got a brand new message that was sent at three on the dot by an unknown number.

 I unlocked my phone and clicked into iMessages.
 The number had the area code for Washington, which was where we were currently residing from California, so that meant this person was definitely here.